Code Red Scenario: University Web Services Crisis

 Hook

-“It’s Monday morning during State University’s peak fall registration period, and 50,000 students are trying to access course registration, student services, and departmental websites.
-Instead of academic content, hundreds of university web pages are displaying ‘HELLO!
+“It’s Monday morning during Pacific Northwest University’s peak fall registration period, and 35,000 students are trying to access course registration, student services, and departmental websites.
+Hundreds of university web pages are now displaying foreign-language defacement messages instead of academic content – ‘HELLO!
 Welcome to http://www.worm.com!
 Hacked By Chinese!’
-Network administrators discover that the university’s IIS servers are generating massive scanning traffic, effectively turning the institution’s infrastructure into part of a global attack network.”
+Network administrators discover that the university’s IIS servers are generating massive scanning traffic, and external organizations are reporting attacks originating from campus IP addresses.”

 Initial Symptoms to Present: